Endogen/lamden-python-dev/README.md

 # Lamden for Python Developers

-Getting started fast with developing on the Lamden blockchain
+How to get started quickly developing on the Lamden blockchain

 ---

-The [Lamden blockchain](https://lamden.io) is heavily build on smart contracts and shines with blazing fast transactions, while on top interaction is pretty easy.
+The [Lamden blockchain](https://lamden.io) is built heavily on smart contracts and shines with blazing fast transactions, while on top interaction is pretty easy.
 This short guide is meant to get you started even faster.

 But first of all, why should you care?
 There are countless other blockchains out there, right?
 Well, let's see: